Muirdeach High Cross (c.900)

 8th century.
 See:Celtic Sculpture.

-These scriptural High Crosses were constructed on religious sites, often as part of a monastery complex - making them very much a part of monastic Irish art.
+These High Crosses were constructed on religious sites, often as part of a monastery complex - making them very much a part of monastic Irish art.
 Fixing a precise date for each cross is difficult, not least because some were preceded by wooden or metal crosses which were not differentiated in contemporary descriptions.
 The consensus among archeologists is that construction spanned the period (c.750-1150), with most High Crosses being errected in the ninth and tenth centuries.
-Among the earliest examples are those in Co Tipperary, and the group at Kilkieran, Kilree and Killamery in County Kilkenny.
+Among the earliest examples of this form of early medieval art are those in Co Tipperary, and the group at Kilkieran, Kilree and Killamery in County Kilkenny.
 Other groups include those from North Leinster (eg. Duleek, Kells and Monasterboice) and the Midlands (eg. Clonmacnois and Durrow).

 HISTORY OF SCULPTURE